 Treatment for anal abscess:

-Antibiotics are usually prescribed along with the surgical treatment of anal abscesses.
+Antibiotics are usually prescribed after surgical treatment of anal abscesses.

-A fistula is a tinny channel that usually connects two body parts such as two blood vessels, two organs, or another structure.
+A fistula is a tiny channel that usually connects two body parts such as two blood vessels or two organs.

-The anal fistula usually connects a part of the rectum to the skin around the anus and forms an abnormal opening.
+An anal fistula connects part of the rectum to the skin around the anus.
 Certain diseases like Crohn's disease increase the risk of anal fistulas.

 Diagnosis of anal fistula: